smartin015/bluetooth_aircraft_rangefinder/README.md

-# bluetooth_aircraft_rangefinder
+# BT Aircraft Rangefinder

+This is code and docs on how to construct a landing rangefinder for an aircraft.
+The included app uses sensor readings from a TFMiniPlus IR time-of-flight sensor to measure the last 40 feet of altitude, then provides audio cues to the pilot to assist with landing.

+DISCLAIMER: There are no guarantees offered with the code or instruction in this repositor; use it at your own risk.

-This is a rangefinder in two parts:
+The code is in two parts:

 1. ble_rangefinder: An ESP32-based BLE server that reads a distance sensor via UART
 1. BluetoothLEGatt: An android app that pairs with the device, reads its data, and reports it via screen and periodic voice command